 Pretty much as advertised.

-In the fourth quarter of 2018, the S&P 500 tumbled just over 14%.
+In the first quarter of 2020, the S&P 500 tumbled around 23%.
 Over that period, the price of the Cambria Tail Risk ETF rose by just about the same amount.

 The bottom line?

-Whether the current pullback is market jitters, a correction or the start of a bear market… Always make sure you have a plan in place for a bear market.
+Whether a pullback is market jitters, a correction or the start of a bear market… always make sure you have a plan in place for a bear market.